TBMVD/TBMVD/README.md

 - 🖥️ Passionate about coding and building cool projects.
 - 📚 Always eager to learn and explore new technologies.
 - 🗣 Fluent in Both Dutch and English.

+Currently busy with an internship and a school project.